salilab/cryptosite/doc/installation.rst

 * `NumPy <http://www.numpy.org/>`_ and `SciPy <https://scipy.org/scipylib/>`_.

 * `scikit-learn <http://scikit-learn.org/>`_.
-Note that precisely version 0.12
+CryptoSite has been tested with versions 0.12, 0.14.1, 0.21.3, and 1.0.2 of scikit-learn.
+We can't guarantee
-  or version 0.14.1 are needed - other versions won't work.
+  correct SVM results with other versions; at a minimum you should ensure that ``test/test_predict.py`` runs successfully.

 * `AllosMod <https://github.com/salilab/allosmod-lib>`_ is needed to run part of the protocol.